-My children would ask to learn in very natural ways, and I responded by helping them discover more about the things they were interested in finding out more about.
+My children would ask to learn in very natural ways, and I responded by helping them discover more about the things they were interested in learning about.

-As I sat at the little table in their playroom, one of my young daughters would ask, “What would you like to order today?”
+As I sat at the little table in my children’s playroom, one of my young daughters would ask, “What would you like to order today?”